giancosta86/giancosta86.github.io/_posts/2016-01-03-wildfly-clustering.md

     0. Inject CounterClient (via **@Inject**) into the servlet

-    The advantage of such approach are:
+    The advantages of such approach are:

       * you do not need to perform explicit lookups if the web tier is in the same **ear** as the EJB tier - thus supporting local injection